tikv/rfcs/text/2018-10-25-batch-split.md

 ```

 Then add one config `batch_split_limit` to limit the number of produced split
 keys in a batch.
-If it is unlimited, for once split check, it scans all over
+If it is unlimited, for a once split check, it scans all over
-the Region's range, and in some extreme case this would cause performance issue.
+the Region's range, and in some extreme case, this would cause performance issue.

-Now we have four split-checkers: half, keys, size and table.
+Now we have four split-checkers: half, keys, size, and table.
 SizeChecker and
 KeysChecker can be rewritten to produce multiple keys, and other checkers'
 logic stays unchanged.